katkiller/netviewer/README.md

 - View live check-ins for any NetLogger net
 - Highlight who’s currently talking (`Pointer`)
 - Works from GitHub Pages or any static host
-- Embeddable in iframes on club websites
-- Customizable by URL parameters